wp-plugins/pdf24-post-to-pdf/readme.txt

 7. THe Plugin supports Wordpress Widgets

 == Changelog ==

+= 3.4.1 =
+* Fixed a minor bug which was introduced in version 3.4

 = 3.4 =
 * Overworked and improved some core parts of the plugin to realize the new features which follows below.